broadinstitute/mix_seq_ms/README.md

 - global_params.R: Define global params shared across analysis scripts.

 NOTES:

--In order to run the analyses locally, you should set the global parameter 'local_data' to TRUE in global_params.R.
+- In order to run the analyses locally, you should set the global parameter 'local_data' to TRUE in global_params.R.
 If you have the data from the figshare repo stored locally in a folder called 'data' within your project directory (each data directory unzipped).
 The code should run.